AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 {sample}Error\_Chart\_03{sample}

-AnyChart allows you to set an error value in different ways, e.g. as absolute numbers or as a percentage:
+AnyChart html5 charting library allows you to set an error value in different ways, e.g. as absolute numbers or as a percentage:

 ```
   // variable for errors